karimra/gnmic/docs/user_guide/HA.md

-## Clustering

-`gnmic` can be run in clustered mode in order to load share the targets connections between multiple instances and protect against failures.
+Multiple instances of`gnmic` can be run in clustered mode in order to load share the targets connections and protect against failures.

 The cluster mode allows `gnmic` to scale and be highly available at the same time

-To achieve its goals of scalability and high-availability `gnmic` uses a combination of:

-* Service Registration
-* Service Discovery
-* Leader Elections
-* Distributed Semaphore
-* Restful API calls
+To join the cluster, the instances rely on a service discovery system and distributed KV store such as `Consul`,

 ### Clustering process

 At startup, all instances belonging to a cluster:

 * Enter an election process in order to become the cluster leader.
-* Register their API service `gnmic-api` in a configured service discovery system (such as `Consul`)
+* Register their API service `gnmic-api` in a configured service discovery system.

 Upon becoming the leader: